Crocodin/College_websites/README.md

-# websites-made-in-high-school-
+# Websites I made in collage

-websites I made in high school for competitions and certificates
+Some websites I made for competitions and certificates at [The National Collage of Informatic Piatra-Neamt](https://cni.nt.edu.ro/)